Briggsc28/briggsc28.github.io/_posts/2015-05-18-Glup-101-CSS-all-the-LESS.md

 ## Grunt VS Gulp

 They both are task runners, which means they are both tools that can be used to add automation to a project.
 By having them perform repetitive tasks, such as compilation, linting & minification.

-Technically Gulp and Grunt achieve the same goal but:
+Technically Gulp and Grunt achieve the same goal but

 * Gulp has a huge speed advantage over Grunt
 * Gulp focuses on code whereas Grunt focuses on configuration